 How Should I Plan?

 The sedatives used during intravenous, or IV, sedation temporarily affect cognitive abilities and motor function.
-For this reason, patients should have a responsible friend or family member drive them to and from our Logan office.
+For this reason, patients should have a responsible friend or family member drive them to and from our Logan or Garland offices.

 Nausea and Vomiting